Occlusion Connections — The Center for Gneuromuscular Dentistry & Orthopedic Advancement

 Not all dentists are the same — and not all GNM dentists are the same either.
 A dentist who has attended one or two continuing education courses is in a very different position than one who has completed all OC Levels 1–9 plus orthodontic training, owns and uses a K7 kineseograph routinely, and has years of clinical experience applying GNM principles in complex TMD cases.
 Knowing what questions to ask — and what the answers actually mean — is the difference between finding the right doctor and spending years in treatment that never fully resolves your problem.

-These are the dentists who are licensed to practice and abide by their states standards and requirements for safe practice.
+These are the dentists who are licensed to practice and abide by their state’s standards and requirements for safe practice.
 The practice of these professions is a privilege granted by each State.
 The Board of Dentistry for each state is responsible for licensure, monitoring and ensuring the safe practice of dentistry for services they render to the people they serve.

 There are 3 main and key disciplines of dentistry OC focuses the dentists training in their post graduate continuing education:

-1. TMD Pain Management
+TMD Pain Management

-2. Restorative/Prosthetic Reconstruction
+Restorative/Prosthetic Reconstruction

-3. Orthodontic/Orthopedics
+Orthodontic/Orthopedics

 OC recognizes there are various levels of competency, ability and skill level that must be achieved in dentistry to address the more challenging cases.
 Qualifications, experience, learning and didactic skills will vary among practitioners treating patients with musculoskeletal dysfunction of the head and neck.
 OC’s training program acknowledges the need to maintain a high standard of competency and proficiency among OC’s doctors who implement comprehensive gneuromuscular (GNM) care.

 Levels of courses as well as a clinician’s proficiency in achieving those desired goals is better determined by their up to date continuing education courses taken as well as their experience and training in the 3 disciplines.
-The patient must realize and understand that not all dentist practice and understand all 3 disciplines.
+The patient must realize and understand that not all dentists practice and understand all 3 disciplines.
 You will need to take responsibility and ask your dental care provider as to what areas of these 3 disciplines is he/she able to provide with competency.

 Occlusion Connections™ believes in advancing dentist’s technical training and skills above and beyond their peers.